Scheduling for SENIOR year

 Graduation Requirement Review

-- Graduation Credit Check: Please review your course history (not available in the app) in StudentVUE and complete the credit chart on the back of the schedule card.
-Please review your previous courses to make sure all classes taken appear correctly and to guide you in what graduation requirements you will need to complete senior year.
+- Graduation Credit Check: Please review your transcript that was included in the schedule packet of materials.
+Complete the credit chart on the back of the schedule card using your transcript with the classes you have completed.
+Note the classes you are currently in.
+Please also review your transcript make sure all classes taken appear correctly and to guide you in what graduation requirements you will need to complete senior year.
 This is great way to double check you are selecting the proper required courses for your senior year and you are on track to graduate.
 You will be sending transcripts to colleges in the fall of senior year which will include the classes taken from 9th grade through 11th grade.

 - Registration Brochure: There is some good information embedded in the registration brochure if you need to reference it such as: